 Since a patient may refuse medical treatment on religious grounds, this argument on why a person refused treatment may hold up against any argument from the liable insurance company looking to deny a claim.
 However, this will strongly depend on the facts of the case.
 You should speak to a licensed attorney if you are refusing medical treatment due to your beliefs.

-How Your Claim May Be Affected
+How Your Texas Lawsuit May Be Affected

 Whether you are refusing medical treatment due to religious reasons or because you do not think your injuries are serious, doing so may negatively affect your claim.